Haspamelodica/Charon/README.md

    By convention, the prototype interface is an inner interface of the SSI called `Prototype`, but this is not required by Charon.

 Each method of these interfaces represents one student-side member (a method, a field, a constructor, ...).
-Which kind of member each of these methods represents is declared by annotating it with [`StudentSideInstanceMethodKind`](exercise/frontend/ssi/src/main/java/net/haspamelodica/charon/annotations/StudentSideInstanceMethodKind.java) or [`StudentSidePrototypeMethodKind`](exercise/frontend/ssi/src/main/java/net/haspamelodica/charon/annotations/StudentSidePrototypeMethodKind.java), respectively.
+Annotating it with
+[`StudentSideInstanceMethodKind`](exercise/frontend/ssi/src/main/java/net/haspamelodica/charon/annotations/StudentSideInstanceMethodKind.java)
+or
+[`StudentSidePrototypeMethodKind`](exercise/frontend/ssi/src/main/java/net/haspamelodica/charon/annotations/StudentSidePrototypeMethodKind.java),
+respectively, represents which kind of member it represents.

 <details>
 <summary>Example</summary>